biocpp/biocpp-io/doc/record_based/2_record_faq.md

 ## How can I change the field types?

 In the previous section, we showed how to change the field types from being shallow to deep.
-For some readers, more options are available, e.g. bio::io::seq_io::reader assumes nucleotide data for the SEQ field by default, but you might want to read protein data instead.
+For some readers, more options are available, e.g. bio::io::seq::reader assumes nucleotide data for the SEQ field by default, but you might want to read protein data instead.

-\snippet test/snippet/seq_io/seq_io_reader.cpp options
+\snippet test/snippet/seq/seq_reader.cpp options

 The snippet above illustrates how the alphabet can be changed (and how to provide another option at the same time).

 Instead of using these pre-defined record aliases, you can also define them completely manually.
 You can decide to even read only a subset of the fields by setting some to be ignored::

-\snippet test/snippet/seq_io/seq_io_reader_options.cpp example_advanced
+\snippet test/snippet/seq/seq_reader_options.cpp example_advanced

 This code makes FASTA the only legal format and creates records with only the sequence field asa std::string.